-At RMO, we litigate.
-Effectively.
-Let us use our decades of experience, common sense, and integrity to help you find a cost-effective solution to your probate, estate, trust, securities, employment, or business dispute.
-Our law firm has offices in Los Angeles, San Diego, Orange County, and Kansas City.
+We promise to use our decades of experience, common sense, and integrity to put you in a position where you can move on with your life and put your probate, will, estate, trust, conservatorship, investment or business dispute behind you.
+Our law firm has offices in Los Angeles, San Diego, Orange County, Miami, and Kansas City.

 How to contest a will is a specialized area of law.
-When the financial well-being of beneficiaries and heirs is on the line, both beneficiaries and third parties often fight for what they believe is an equitable portion--especially in the case of high-wealth estates and trusts.
+When the financial well-being of beneficiaries and heirs is on the line, both beneficiaries and third parties often fight for what they believe is an equitable portion–especially in the case of high-wealth estates and trusts.
 What happens next is called “disputing a will” or “contesting a will“, which may lead to the courtroom.
 It’s essential to have an estate attorney who can provide you with the expertise needed to handle will disputes, trust disputes, or other issues concerning the estate.
 In either the trust or probate process, common issues may arise such as: 1.
 The validity of the trust or will; 2.
 The executor of will, trustee or conservator mismanaging the estate; 3.
 The validity of other legal documents involved; 4.
 Accounting errors; 5.
 Creditor claims to a portion of the estate; and 6.
 Other variables that can complicate and delay the entire process.
 All these issues increase costs that may be paid for by the estate and reduce its value.
-The number of problems arising from a will dispute, trust dispute, estate administration, or trust administraiton can be overwhelming.
-However, an experienced estate attorney or probate lawyer offers you the clarity to handle any dispute that arises in tor out of he courtroom.
+The number of problems arising from a will dispute, trust dispute, estate administration, or trust administration can be overwhelming.
+However, an experienced estate attorney or probate lawyer offers you the clarity to handle any dispute that arises in or out of he courtroom.

 A trust is where a trustee, or a trust administrator, is legally nominated or appointed to manage trust assets for beneficiaries.
 Trusts are often the most attractive option for estate planning, because trusts can reduce the hassles and costs of estate administration and expedite distribution without enduring probate.
 Routinely, a will is used together with a trust to ensure every aspect of an estate is distributed properly.
 However, trusts are not protected from the possibility of disputes, contests, and litigation.
-How to andminister and dispute a trust is complex issue.
+How to administer and dispute a trust is complex issue.
 Issues include: 1.
 The validity of the trust or will is contested; 2.
 A trustee mismanages the trust estate; 3.
 The validity of legal documents is contested; 4.
 Accounting errors are discovered; 5.
 Creditor claims need to be denied or approved; 6.
 Trustees have breached their fiduciary duties, such as misconduct or fraud.
 If any of these issues arise, then it is the role of a trust attorney to ensure those parties face legal repercussions.
 Without an expert trust lawyer to prosecute these claims or defend against false allegations, chances of success are marginal, at best.

 Financial elder abuse is a crime that exists behind closed doors.
 Even if your loved one denies or cannot express that they have suffered financial elder abuse because of undue influence or incapacity, you have the power to bring the abuser to justice.
 Criminal or civil financial elder abuse crimes can include embezzlement, theft, forgery, or fraud, but generally fall under the umbrella of someone using an elder person’s property for wrongful purposes, usually their own.
 Prosecuting claims for financial elder abuse requires an experienced attorney who understands capacity and undue influence issues, and can track the legal documents and transactions that can indicate how a caretaker (or close family member) has taken advantage of your loved one.
 Conversely, if you have been wrongly accused of financial elder abuse, you will need to be able to demonstrate that the transactions at issue were not the result of undue influence, incapacity, or some other wrongful act such as forgery.